-Now, of course, Brigham Young had fully intended to go west that year, 1846, in an advance wagon train, but the saints loved him so, and pleaded for him to not leave them behind that they slowed him greatly.
+Now, of course, Brigham Young had fully intended to go west that year, 1846, in an advance wagon train, but the saints didn't want him to leave them; they tried to keep up with him, and by doing so, they slowed him greatly.
 “Our president don’t stick [hesitate] at anything that tends to advance the gathering of Israel, or promote the cause of Zion in these last days,” wrote Thomas Bullock, clerk to the twelve.
-“He sleeps with one eye open and one foot out of bed, and when anything is wanted, he is on hand and his counselors are all of one heart with him in all things.” (quoted in Richard E. Bennett, We’ll Find the Place, p.
-59) Brigham and the other leaders, Heber C. Kimball, etc., had a year’s supply of food in their wagons, but it was quickly depleted since many others had not taken that counsel in their zeal.
+“He sleeps with one eye open and one foot out of bed, and when anything is wanted, he is on hand and his counselors are all of one heart with him in all things” (quoted in Richard E. Bennett, We’ll Find the Place, p.
+59).
+Brigham and the other leaders, Heber C. Kimball, etc., had a year’s supply of food in their wagons, but it was quickly depleted since many others had not taken that counsel in their zeal.
 In addition, the terribly muddy weather slowed their travel unbelievably.
 The Mormon Battalion had been called up for a year’s duty, and the use of the funds they would be paid for their service would be very beneficial to the trek.
 So they had camped at Winter Quarters, with groups of saints strung out in encampments all along the trail in Iowa.

-When John Brown arrived in Mississippi (once again, in January), he received word from Brigham Young not to bring the whole group that year but to handpick a few men to join Brigham’s vanguard company which would be traveling west that spring.
-John picked 4 white men and 4 black slaves.
-Two of the black men died along the way.
-(Arrington) The two remaining were brothers, Oscar Crosby, 32, and Hark Lay, 22.
+Arriving back at Winter Quarters, John Brown received word from Brigham Young not to bring the whole group that year but to handpick a few men to join Brigham’s vanguard company which would be traveling west that spring.
+So John headed south, in January again, where he picked 4 white men and 4 black slaves.
+Two of the black men died along the way (Arrington).
+The two remaining were brothers Oscar Crosby, 32, and Hark Lay, 22.
 They had different last names because they had different masters.
 Oscar “belonged” to John’s father-in-law, William Crosby, and had been converted through James Brown’s missionary efforts (the Battalion Leader).
-William Crosby had shared the gospel with the Lays, Hark’s masters.
-Hark had received his name from the poem that says “Hark, Hark, a Lark,” which his mother heard and loved.
-(Margaret Blair Young and Darius Aidan Gray, One More River to Cross, p.
-257)
+William Crosby had shared the gospel with the Lays, Hark’s masters (Margaret Blair Young and Darius Aidan Gray, One More River to Cross, p.
+257).

 At Winter Quarters, the two were joined by another black slave, 19-year-old Green Flake, who was a friend of theirs, and had gone to Nauvoo with his master, James Flake.
 Green had been baptized at the age of 16 by John Brown.
 “It may strike you as funny that a Brown baptized a black named Green, but that’s how it was—colorful.”
 (Young/Gray, p.
 249)